Social group walks - FAQs

 We will gladly provide a refund if you are not happy for any reason.

 We operate on a not-for-profit basis.
 We charge a small fee to help cover costs associated with providing the walks.
-Costs include a six monthly Meetup subscription, annual public liability insurance, annual first aid training for all guides, website costs, travel costs, etc.
+Costs include a six monthly Meetup subscription, annual public liability insurance, regular first aid training for all guides, website costs, travel costs, etc.

 All income and expenditure is itemised for all our members to see on the Money page.
 We are happy to answer any questions you have about our costs.